Rescuers reach people cut off by Gulf Coast hurricane

 “Please, please, we’re not out of the woods even if we’ve got beautiful skies today,” said Escambia County emergency manager Eric Gilmore.

-Laura Coale, communications director for Escambia County, Florida, said rescue crews were taking a secondary pass through flooded areas Thursday afternoon to see if anyone who declined to leave earlier would like to evacuate.
-Officials’ biggest concern was keeping people off the roads so power trucks can work and people can clean debris safely.

-Florida Gov. Ron DeSantis urged Panhandle residents not to let their guard down even though the hurricane had passed.
+Florida Gov. Ron DeSantis urged Panhandle residents not to let their guard down.
 “You’re going to see the rivers continue to rise,” DeSantis said after an aerial tour of the Panhandle.

-Most rivers fed by the storm were cresting in Alabama and the Panhandle on Thursday, although the Shoal, in Florida was still rising, expected to crest by late Thursday or Friday, said Steve Miller of the National Weather Service in Mobile, Alabama.
-Near Crestview, Florida, portions of Interstate 10 and U.S. Highway 90 — the two main roadways running east to west through the Panhandle — were closed.
+Most rivers fed by the storm were cresting in Alabama and the Panhandle on Thursday, although the Shoal, in Florida was still rising, said Steve Miller of the National Weather Service in Mobile, Alabama.
+Near Crestview, Florida, portions of Interstate 10 and U.S. Highway 90 — the two main roadways running east to west through the Panhandle — were closed because of flooding from the Shoal, the Florida Highway Patrol said.

-Crews carried out at least 400 rescues in Escambia County, Florida, by such means as high-water vehicles, boats and water scooters, authorities said.

 Richard Wittig and his family were among scores of people hemmed in by floodwaters on an island at the tip of the point.
-Two generators were powering his house, fueled by 30 gallons (114 liters) of gasoline Wittig bought ahead of the storm.
+Two generators powered his house.

 “If I didn’t have a working generator, we’d be dead.
-Nobody can get to us,” said the 77-year-old Wittig, who said he and his son rely on oxygen machines to keep them alive.
+Nobody can get to us,” said Wittig, 77.
+He said he and his son rely on oxygen machines to stay alive.

 The Florida National Guard said it had deployed about 500 soldiers and airmen to help local authorities evacuate 113 people, though it did not say when and where the rescues took place.